ELIXIR-IIB-training/website/_posts/2022-09-28-scRNA-seq-Workshop.md

 <br>

 ### Course Description
 The course is based on the use of open-source software solutions.
 However, R coding skill is not required.
 Furthermore, RNA-seq, miRNAseq and single-cell seq analyses will be performed using the tools available as part of the Reproducible Bioinformatics Project (Beccuti et al., Bioinformatics 2018: Kulkarni et al. BMC Bioinformatics 2018).
-You can find here the complete [course description abd program](https://github.com/ELIXIR-IIB-training/website/tree/gh-pages/docs/booklet_v2.pdf).
+You can find here the complete [course description and program](https://github.com/ELIXIR-IIB-training/website/tree/gh-pages/docs/booklet_v2.pdf).
 <br>
 <br>